SakshiKhaiwal/Genotype-to-phenotype-mapping-in-yeast/README.md

    python main.py --help
 ```

-You will see the following parameters that can be defined by the user.
+You will see the following parameters that the user can define.
 ```

   --data_path DATA_PATH   ###path to the input data

   --data_path_out DATA_PATH_OUT  ###path to the output data